 Energy Efficiency.
 Assess the impacts and effectiveness of existing energy efficiency initiatives.
 Assess the potential for meeting future energy needs by increasing energy efficiency in the residential, commercial, industrial, transportation, and agricultural sectors, thereby driving investment in new technologies and industries that advance a clean energy economy.
 Discuss methodologies and metrics used to assess the net benefits and cost-effectiveness of energy efficiency activities.
 Assess the current and potential role of building and energy codes and appliance standards, and increased compliance, in achieving energy efficiency goals and accelerating technology implementation.
-Consider potential impacts of distributed generation, combined heat and power systems, demand response, and efficiency improvements in the energy transmission and distribution systems, as well as the cumulative effects of benchmarking and audits, and energy usage disclosure programs.
+Consider potential impacts of distributed generation, combined heat and power systems, demand response, and efficiency improvements in the energy transmission and distribution systems.

 Renewable Resources.
 Assess the existing and potential use of renewable energy resources, including grid-level electricity generation (onshore and offshore), customer-sited production of electricity and heat, and bio-based fuels, for meeting energy needs in the electricity generation, residential, commercial, industrial, transportation, and agricultural sectors.
-Review the Renewable Portfolio Standard and other programs designed to encourage implementation of renewable resources, and their relative effectiveness in meeting State goals.
-Undertake review of RPS program and general incentives available for renewables to meet the State's ambitious goals, including those targets that can only be achieved by increased renewables development in urban areas.
-Assess equitable considerations for all regions of the State, including the environmental justice implications of energy program implementation.
+Review the Renewable Portfolio Standard and other programs designed to encourage implementation of renewable resources.
 Discuss methodologies and metrics used to assess the costs and benefits of renewable resources.
 Assess transmission needs and approaches to balancing intermittency.
 Discuss siting issues, permit processes, and grid interconnection standards.
 Assess the role of regulatory coordination, market incentives, policy mechanisms, cost recovery methods, and research and development in encouraging investment in renewable energy resources.
-Undertake a comprehensive study of the feasibility of capturing the State's offshore wind potential, including a review of financial mechanisms needed to realize this untapped potential resource, and to integrate it into the State's electric system.